 Small Business Owner?
 Know What Can Happen to Your Business If You Become Incapacitated or Pass Away

 If you are a small business owner, your focus is likely on keeping the company running on a daily basis.
 While this is important, looking beyond today to what will happen if you can’t run your business should be on the top of your to-do list.
-If you die or become incapacitated without a plan in place, you will leave your heirs without clear instructions on how to run your company.
+If you die or become incapacitated without a customized and complete estate plan in place, you will leave your heirs without clear instructions on how to run your company.
 This can jeopardize the business you worked so hard to build.
 The right plan along with adequate insurance can help keep your business running regardless of what happens.

 An executor, sometimes called a personal representative, is the person who is named in a will, appointed by the court, and responsible for probating the will and settling the estate.
 A trustee, on the other hand, is an individual or trust company named in a trust document and is in charge of the assets that are held in a trust.
 Assets held in a living trust avoid probate, which means that court supervision is typically not required.

 After Tax Reform, Is Estate Planning Still Necessary?

 The new tax legislation raises the federal estate tax exemption to $11.2 million for individuals and $22.4 million for couples.
 The increase means that an exceedingly small number of estates (only about 1,800, nationally) will have to worry about federal estate taxes in 2018.
 However, comprehensive estate planning does a lot more than guard against you owing federal estate taxes.
 Other than taxes, you and your family likely face a range of estate planning challenges.
 Even prior to the Tax Cuts and Jobs Act, relatively few Americans needed to worry about the estate tax.
 However, virtually everyone will face a number of other issues, such as incapacity, medical emergences and guardianship concerns and everyone will face death.
 Estate Planning is very important and I look forward to giving you the peace of mind you deserve.